open-policy-agent/gatekeeper/website/docs/gator.md

 #### Specifying inputs

-`gator test` supports inputs through the `--filename` and `--image` flags, and via `tdin.
+`gator test` supports inputs through the `--filename` and `--image` flags, and via stdin.
 The three methods of input can be used in combination or individually.
-The ` --filename` and `--image` flags are repeatable.
+The `--filename` and `--image` flags are repeatable.

 The `--filename` flag can specify a single file or a directory.
 If a file is specified, that file must end in one of the following extensions: `.json`,